zhangliang-hkustgz/zhangliang-hkustgz.github.io/_pages/about.md

   <li>Welcome applications from undergraduate and master's students with backgrounds in finance, computer science, management science, mathematics, or related fields </li>
   <li>Applicants are expected to have basic proficiency in at least one programming language, strong skills in data analysis and programming </li>
   <li>Preferred qualifications include prior research experience, academic writing or publication experience, and strong English communication and writing skills </li>
-  <li>Successful candidates will be offered with full scholarship for PhD students (around 15,000 per month) for 4 years </li>
+  <li>Successful candidates will be offered with full scholarship for PhD students (around 15,000 per month) </li>
 </ul>

 <!--